 - Informal: Students are encouraged to discuss concerns and disputes over final course grades with the faculty member, prior to filing a formal grade appeal, in an effort to understand the basis of his/her grade.
 Faculty are encouraged to be available to students for such discussion regarding grades so that if possible, grade disputes can be resolved informally.
-The Office of the University Ombuds can provide assistance to students and faculty with resolving disputes informally in an effort to bring resolution to the matter prior to the initiation of a formal complaint.
-If the student has evidence of discrimination or retaliation, the student may bring his/her concerns directly to the Ombuds Office without first reviewing the matter with the faculty member.

 - Formal: In situations where such informal resolution does not occur or is not successful, the student may appeal the final course grade to the Department Chair.
 The appeal must be in writing and describe the precise basis for the appeal.
 Any pertinent information must be submitted with the appeal in order to be considered in this or subsequent appeals.
 The appeal must be submitted within 20 business days after the first day of classes of the next academic term (fall, spring, summer [or any other term]) after the academic term in which the final grade was awarded to the student.
 The Chair will invite the faculty member whose grade is appealed to provide a written response to the student’s appeal statement.
 The Department Chair (or the Chair’s designee) will review the allegations and conduct any additional fact finding as needed and will provide a decision in writing to the student, within 20 business days of the receipt of the complaint in the Department.
 The Chair’s written decision will specifically address the relevant issues raised by the student.
 In preparing the written decision, the Chair shall consult with the EEO officer or the Chief Diversity Officer if there is an allegation by the student that discrimination or retaliation had an impact on the grade that was awarded.